kunnoh/Sys-Admin/Linux/Web-servers/nginx-php-fpm.md

 # PHP-FPM Nginx
 ## Overview
-Configure nginx and php-fpm using unix socket.
-Configure php-fpm as an upstream server on nginx.
+Setup nginx and php-fpm on **CentOS 9**.
+Configure php-fpm as an upstream server on nginx using unix socket on `/var/run/php-fpm/default.sock`.

 ## Install PHP-FPM
 ### RHEL